Raulmn/angular-github-pages/README.md

 Run `git clone https://<repository-url>` in prefer folder to download project.

+## Change branch

+On github web go to Source and click in branch, insert name of branch and click in create branch.
+And then run `git checkout <name-of-branch>`

 ## Create app

 Run `ng new appName --routing --skip-git --directory ./`